ngelx/resource_quotable/Readme.md

     # Customize if the current_user can access to the quota management interface
     true
   end
+  # Customize How Quotum model are retrieve/filter.
+Useful for scopes
+  # i.e Quotum.where(...)
+  def quota_scoped
+    Quotum
+  end

   def resource_quotable_before
     # hook before every action